The Best Chocolate Crinkle Cookies are my first Holiday cookie of this season. A Classic cookie that should be on everyone's Christmas Cookie platter.

 What are Chocolate Crinkle Cookies?

-The most chocolatey cookie that is rolled and confectioners sugar before it is baked.
+The most chocolatey cookie that is rolled in confectioners' sugar before it is baked.
 Results are a delicious chocolate cookie with cracks or crinkles in the cookie.
-If you haven't had a chocolate crinkle, change that today!
-Delish!

 Can Crinkle Cookies be frozen before baking?